edgedb/edgedb/docs/guides/tutorials/nextjs_app_router.rst

 directory.

-Now, when we update our ``selectPosts`` query, the type of our dynamically loaded ``posts`` variable will update automatically—no need to keep our type definitions in sync with our API logic!
+Now, when we update our ``selectPosts`` query, the type of our dynamically loaded ``posts`` variable will update automatically — no need to keep our type definitions in sync with our API logic!

 Rendering blog posts